Provisioning PVCs on the Block Volume Service

 The StorageClass specified for a PVC controls which volume plugin to use to connect to Block Volume service volumes.
 Two storage classes are defined by default, oci-bv for the CSI volume plugin and oci for the FlexVolume plugin.
 If you don't explicitly specify a value for storageClassName in the yaml file that defines the PVC, the cluster's default storage class is used.
 The cluster's default storage class is initially set according to the Kubernetes version that was specified when the cluster was created, as follows:

-• In clusters created by Container Engine for Kubernetes to run Kubernetes version 1.24 (or later), the oci-bv storage class is initially set as the default.
+• In clusters created by Kubernetes Engine to run Kubernetes version 1.24 (or later), the oci-bv storage class is initially set as the default.
 The oci-bv storage class is used by the CSI volume plugin.

-• In clusters created by Container Engine for Kubernetes to run Kubernetes version 1.23 (or earlier), the oci storage class is initially set as the default.
+• In clusters created by Kubernetes Engine to run Kubernetes version 1.23 (or earlier), the oci storage class is initially set as the default.
 The oci storage class is used by the FlexVolume volume plugin.

 Note

-In clusters originally created by Container Engine for Kubernetes to run Kubernetes version 1.23 (or earlier), and subsequently upgraded to Kubernetes version 1.24 (or later), the default storage class is not changed during the upgrade process.
+In clusters originally created by Kubernetes Engine to run Kubernetes version 1.23 (or earlier), and subsequently upgraded to Kubernetes version 1.24 (or later), the default storage class is not changed during the upgrade process.
 So if the default storage class was oci before the upgrade, the default storage class continues to be oci after the upgrade.

 If you want oci-bv instead of oci to be the default storage class of a cluster that you've upgraded from Kubernetes version 1.23 (or earlier) to Kubernetes version 1.24 (or later), change the default storage class as follows: